sgchun/nps/README.md

    ./run_all_chroms.sh sge/nps_part.job testdata/Test1/npsdat/ 60
    ```

-6. **Estimate per-partition shrinkage weights.** We estimate the per-partition weights using `npsR/nps_reweight.R`.
-The argument is the NPS data directory (`testdata/Test1/npsdat/`):
+6. **Estimate shrinkage weights for each partition.** The command argument is:
+    * (1) NPS data directory: `testdata/Test1/npsdat`
    ```bash
    Rscript npsR/nps_reweight.R testdata/Test1/npsdat/
    ```

-   The re-weighted effect sizes should be converted back to the original per-SNP space from the eigenlocus space.
-This will store per-SNP re-weighted effect sizes in files of testdata/Test1/npsdat/Test1.train.win_*shift*.adjbetahat.chrom*N*.txt.
-The order of re-weighted effect sizes in these files are the same as the order of SNPs in the summary statistics file.

-7. **Validate the accuracy of prediction model in a validation cohort.** Last, polygenic risk scores will be calculated for each chromosome and for each individual in the validation cohort using `sge/nps_score.dosage.job` as follows:
+7. **Evaluate the accuracy of trained prediction model in a validation cohort.**

+Last, polygenic risk scores will be calculated for each chromosome and for each individual in the validation cohort using `sge/nps_score.dosage.job` as follows:
    ```bash
    ./run_all_chroms.sh sge/nps_score.dosage.job testdata/Test1/npsdat/ testdata/Test1/ Test1.val 0
    ./run_all_chroms.sh sge/nps_score.dosage.job testdata/Test1/npsdat/ testdata/Test1/ Test1.val 20